 Accompanying the exhibition is an exciting range of specially designed merchandise.
-Just in time for Christmas, Grayson’s lockdown tea towel, which featured on Grayson’s Art Club, captures this moment in time in his signature style and will be available from the gallery shop alongside the exhibition catalogue.
+Grayson’s lockdown tea towel, which featured on Grayson’s Art Club, captures this moment in time in his signature style and will be available from the gallery shop alongside the exhibition catalogue.
 A wide range of exhibition products will be available both in the gallery shop and online.

 During the December lockdown, exhibition curators Natasha Howes and Fiona Corridan livestreamed a tour of the show via Zoom.

 As part of Grayson’s Art Club, we’re launching our own Art Club, encouraging people from Manchester and beyond to make art with a Mancunian twist.
 There’ll be a monthly theme to prompt creativity and we’re asking people to upload pictures of their work to Instagram along with the hashtag #MAGartclub.

 The #tagged works will be displayed on a screen in the exhibition and on our website too.